open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

 Automating the installation and upgrading of a few built-in modules in OCM.
-You can either deploy the operator standalone or delegate the registration operator to the operator lifecyle framework.
+You can either deploy the operator standalone or delegate the registration operator to the operator lifecycle framework.